 • Plant resistant plants.
 Slugs dislike plants with heavily fragranced foliage, like many common herbs.
 They also dislike plants with fuzzy or furry foliage.

 • Slugs are a favorite food of many different predators.
-Encourage birds, snakes, lizards, toads, frogs, and ground beetles to make a home in your garden.
+Encourage birds, snakes, lizards, toads, frogs, ground beetles, and other natural predators to make a home in your garden.
 Building a “beetle bump” is one of the most effective ways to control slugs naturally (find out how to build one in this article).

 2. Stop using pesticides on your lawn.